-If you are arriving by car, follow the signs and park at the parking area at around 1,000 meters above sea level, the highest elevation private vehicles are allowed to drive.
+If you are arriving by car, follow the signs and park at the parking area along the provincial road, the highest elevation private vehicles are allowed to drive.
 Here you have to pay for parking (EUR 5) and can buy round trip tickets for the shuttles that take visitors from the parking area to the ticket office for the Mount Vesuvius National Park.
 You can also walk up, but we recommend taking the shuttle up the steep climb.
 From the ticket office, continue walking along the road for about 1 kilometer to the trail head for the crater.

 You can also visit Pompeii and Herculaneum on a day trip from Rome.
 From the Rome Termini station, take a high-speed train to Naples (Italo or Trenitalia) and then proceed to the underground Circumvesuviana station for a train to Pompeii.
 It takes about 2 hours to get there in total.Tours of Pompeii ruins from Rome

 From Capri, the easiest way to reach Pompeii is by taking the ferry to Sorrento and booking a tour or day trip with a private driver to Pompeii or taking the Circumvesuviana train.
 From the Amalfi Coast, you can join a tour from Amalfi or Positano, or book a private tour with a driver.
 If you want to take public transportation, you will have to take the Sita bus to Sorrento and then the train to Pompeii.Tours of Pompeii ruins from Capri or the Amalfi Coast